 2. Manipulative and controlling behavior – Mind games

-Manipulative and controlling behavior is usually shown through the use of guilt, shame, purposely intimidating the other, reminding of past mistakes in order to gain dominance over the other partner:
+Manipulative and controlling behavior is usually shown through the use of guilt, shame, purposely intimidating the other, reminding of past mistakes to gain dominance over the other partner:

 - One shows unhealthy levels of jealousy in order to attempt to control the other’s behavior like: their outings, the daily activities.